 Early Notables of the Berdan family (pre 1700)

-More information is included under the topic Early Berdan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 62 words (4 lines of text) are included under the topic Early Berdan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Berdan family to Ireland

 Some of the Berdan family moved to Ireland, but this topic is not covered in this excerpt.